Preparatory school (United Kingdom): Overview

-Boys' prep schools are generally for 8-13 year-olds, who are prepared for the Common Entrance Examination, the key to entry into many secondary independent schools.
+Boys' prep schools are generally for 8–13 year-olds (Years 3 to 8), who are prepared for the Common Entrance Examination, the key to entry into many secondary independent schools.
 Before the age of 7 or 8, the term "pre-prep school" is used.
 Girls' independent schools in England tend to follow the age ranges of state schools more closely than those of boys.
-Girls' preparatory schools usually admit girls from the age of 4, who will then continue to another independent school at 11, or at 13 if the school is co-educational (as most secondary schools now are).
+Girls' preparatory schools usually admit girls from the age of 4, who will then continue to another independent school at 11 (Year 7), or at 13 (Year 9 if the school is co-educational (as most secondary schools now are).
 However, as more girls now go on to formerly single-sex boys' schools that have become co-educational, the separation is less clear.

 There are 130,000 pupils in over 500 prep schools of all types and sizes.
 Prep schools may be for boys or girls only, or may be co-educational.
 They may be day schools, boarding schools, weekly boarding, flexi-boarding, or a combination.
 They fall into the following general categories: